 - Be aware of rules for watching marine mammals.
-These rules make sure marine mammals can live naturally, without being disturbed, while at the same time allow you to watch them in safety.
+These rules help marine mammals to live naturally, without disturbance, while at the same time allowing you to safely watch them.

-- Help protect our parks by ensuring you don’t carry pests in footwear, clothing, boats, vehicles and gear.
+- Help protect our parks by ensuring you don’t carry plant seeds, soil or pests in footwear, clothing, boats, vehicles and gear.

-- Go slow and look out below—watch out for wildlife such as turtles and dugongs, especially over shallow seagrass areas.
+- Go slow for those below—watch out for wildlife such as turtles and dugongs, especially over shallow seagrass areas.

 - Stay away from nesting seabirds.
 If disturbed, adult birds can abandon their nests, leaving eggs and chicks vulnerable to heat, cold and predation.

 - Report strandings of sick, injured or dead turtles, dolphins, dugongs or whales and fish kills to the Queensland Government at 1300 130 372.

 - Report suspected unlawful fishing activities to Fish Watch.